mohammedzamakhan/toddmotto.github.io/_posts/2015-06-24-being-a-healthy-software-engineer.md

 path: 2015-06-24-being-a-healthy-software-engineer.md
 ---

+This post is a little off topic today, but after a few tweets of mine a few people have suggested a write up on what changes I've made and how they've affected me.

+From the top, a little less than a year ago I was a little overweight, weighing 15stone 3lbs (96.6kg), today I'm 11stone 12lbs (75kg) and feeling the best I've felt in years.

 <div class="toc" markdown="1">
 <span class="gamma">Table of contents</span>
 {:.no_toc}
 * TOC
 {:toc}
 </div>

- post a little off topic today, but after a few tweets of mine a few people have suggested a write up on what changes I've made and how they've affected me.

-From the top, a little less than a year ago I was a little overweight, weighing 15stone 3lbs (96.6kg), today I'm 11stone 12lbs (75kg) and feeling the best I've felt in years.

 Before we start, a little before and after: